 Studies find that there are critical periods in the development of risk for chronic illnesses.
 If a person isn’t exposed to risk factors for MS before the age of 15 or 16, for example, researchers suspect that they don’t develop the illness even if they might be at risk.
 An increasing number of researchers are also beginning to suspect that initiation of risk for chronic illness, such as type 1 diabetes, begins before birth.

-2. Prenatal Stress.
 Prenatal stress can decrease organ size and size at birth while also increasing risk of being born prematurely, among other effects.
 These factors, in addition to stress and trauma at birth and in the first few weeks of life, also increase risk for chronic illness.
-I tell the story of how research changed my views about chronic illness in the Discovery Series, which introduces studies that lead to an understanding of how early life events affect risk for type 1 diabetes, type 2 diabetes, heart disease and .
+I tell the story of how research changed my views about chronic illness in the Discovery Series, which introduces studies that lead to an understanding of how early life events affect risk for type 1 diabetes.
 There have been decades of research in this area, including in one field known as the Adult Origins of Health and Disease.
 An overview can be found in Life in the Womb (6)Nathanielsz, P., Life in the Womb: the origin of health and disease.
 1999, Ithaca, NY: Promethean.

 Many studies find that individuals who develop a chronic illness had more interventions, stressful events, and longer separations at birth.
 Part of the chronic illness model is about recognizing how subtle and even seemingly minor interventions can actually be experienced as life-threatening – and therefore potentially traumatizing – to babies.
-Some of my blog posts describe this area of research in more detail: Causes of Chronic Illness Part 1: Insights from Type 1 Diabetes, Part 2: Insights from Asthma, and Can Early Life Events Alter Genes to Affect Risk for Chronic Illness.
+Some of my blog posts describe this area of research in more detail: Causes of Chronic Illness Part 1: Insights from Type 1 Diabetes, Part 2: Insights from Asthma, and Part 3: Early Life Events Alter Genes to Affect Risk for Chronic Illness.
 You can also learn more about Early Risk Factors for Rheumatoid Arthritis?

 Learn more about the role of multigenerational trauma in this 2013 article “Grandma’s Experiences Leave a Mark on Your Genes” in Discover magazine and 2014 article in New Republic about how kids are inheriting their parents’ trauma.”
 Nova also has a documentary about a discovery that the stress of famine in one European village affected risk for type 1 diabetes in the population’s grandchildren.
 Here’s a link to the first 10 minutes of the 5 part series on youtube.
 I’ve started writing about the role of transgenerational trauma in my own family tree, starting with a look at my paternal grandfather and events that may have influenced the development of his rheumatoid arthritis.